cs3org/OCM-API/IETF-RFC.md

                       `receive-code` capability.
    * Protocol details for `webapp` MAY contain:
      * REQUIRED uri (string)
-                    An URI to a client-browsable view of the shared resource, such that users may use the web applications available at the site.
+                    A URI to a client-browsable view of the Shared Resource, such that users MAY use the web applications available at the site.
 The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.